How to Tie Your Kids’ Sport Shoes – Let’s Support and Protect Your Kids’ Feet!

 When children are involved in sports or high impact activities, they are stressing out their feet and legs at a whole different level.
 It’s important to keep their feet protected and supported by providing them with the correct type of shoes and lacing those shoes properly.

-There are several different techniques on how to tie sport shoes, but I have found a particular one to be the most effective one when it comes to keeping children’s feet healthy.
-I call this shoe tying technique the “reverse the shoelaces technique” or the “heel lock lacing technique”.
+There are several different shoe lacing techniques that can be applied to sport shoes, but the one that my co-worker taught me is called the “reverse the shoelaces technique” or the “heel lock lacing technique”.

 This shoe lacing technique is going to prevent your child’s feet from moving too much inside the shoes and support and protect your child’s feet, especially around the ankle area.
 This technique is also going to help prevent ankle, foot sprains, as well as Severs Disease, and is also really effective in preventing heel slippage.

-How to Tie Your Kids’ Sport Shoes – The Most Effective Way!
+How to Tie Your Kids’ Sport Shoes – 3 Simple Steps!

-Without further due, let me show you the most effective way to tie your child’s sport shoes.
+Without further ado, let me show you the most effective way to tie your child’s sport shoes.

 Start by lacing your kids’ sport shoes as you would normally do until you get to the top two holes of the shoes.